-Furthermore, several noteworthy differences were observed, and we believe that mSigHdp provides a more biologically reasonable analysis: (1) In contrast to the C_ID9 identified in our extraction, the COSMIC ID9 signature exhibits a near-depletion of the INS:1:T:5+ motif.
+However, there were some differences between the COSMIC signatures and similar signatures extracted by mSigHDP.
+We believe that for these mSigHdp provides a more biologically plausible analyses.
+(1) ID9: In contrast to C_ID9 identified in our extraction, the COSMIC ID9 signature exhibits a near-depletion of the INS:1:T:5+ motif (Sup Fig Sxxx).
 This discrepancy may arise from the prevalence of the INS:1:T:5+ peak in almost all tumors.
 Biologically, a mutagenic process removing a single thymine base from polyT sequences of lengths 1-4 would likely occur in longer polyT sequences as well.
-(2) The clock-like C_ID5 signature incorporates elements from both COSMIC ID5 and ID8, despite a cosine similarity of 0.922 to COSMIC ID5 (Figure S3A,B).
+(2) ID5: The clock-like C_ID5 signature incorporates elements from both COSMIC ID5 and ID8, despite a cosine similarity of 0.922 to COSMIC ID5 (Figure S3A,B).
 Although the long deletion patterns are highly similar between ID5 and ID8, they exhibit distinct preferences in deletion length: ID5 primarily features long deletions less than 10 nt, with almost no deletions longer than 30 nt, while ID8 displays a more even distribution of deletions ranging from 5 to over 30 nt (Figure S3C).
 Our analysis revealed no tumor samples supporting COSMIC ID5 in isolation, while we identified tumors that support C_ID8 alone (Figure S3D).
 We examined PCAWG tumors with reported ID5 activity from Alexandrov et al., finding that there is a high correlation between ID5 activity and ID8 activity in most cancer types with both active ID5 and ID8 (Figure S3E).
 These findings suggest that the mutational process represented by ID5 is also responsible for long deletions in these contexts.
 Overall, our analysis indicates that C_ID5 provides a more comprehensive view of genomic alterations rather than simply merging ID5 and ID8.
 (3) Compared to COSMIC ID17, we found that C_ID17 signature enhanced the pattern of deletions at repeats and microhomologies, showing similarities to ID8 deletions.
 Boot et al. identified and validated an association between the TOP2A (Topoisomerase 2A) p.K743N mutation and ID17 (also known as ID_TOP2A) using a yeast model.
 Our analysis revealed that our C_ID17 signature demonstrates a closer resemblance to the ID_TOP2A signature identified by Boot et al. than to COSMIC ID17 (Figure S4A, B, cosine similarity = 0.982).

 Signature activity